 Meanwhile, a CBS Records executive took a copy of the "Pac-Man Fever" demo home with him.
 His son discovered it and wouldn't stop playing it.
 CBS contacted the duo and they signed a contract.
 CBS released the single, but Buckner and Garcia had to come up with an entire album of video game songs within 30 days.
 Needless to say, they did, and the album was named after the title track: Pac-Man Fever.

-Both were released in early 1982 and quickly rose up the charts.
-The "Pac-Man Fever" single went gold (about 1.7 million copies sold), while the album sold roughly 900,000 units.
+Both were released in late 1981 and appeared on the charts in early 1982.
+The "Pac-Man Fever" single went gold (about 1.7 million copies sold), as did the album (roughly 900,000 units sold).
 The single peaked at #9 on the Billboard chart.
-"Do the Donkey Kong" was released as a follow-up single, but it failed to match "Pac-Man Fever" in popularity and never entered the top 40.
+"Do the Donkey Kong" was released as a follow-up single, but it failed to match "Pac-Man Fever" in popularity and didn't quite enter the Hot 100.

 That might have been the end of the story, but the growing "classic video game" movement of the 1990s, fueled by the nostalgia of "Generation X," produced a demand for Pac-Man Fever on CD.
 The Internet provided the means to sell it.
 The problem was that CBS wouldn't give Buckner and Garcia access to the master, so they decided to re-record it.
 In 1999, the CD finally went on sale.